raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `nano morse-code.py`

 Firstly we need to add two new variables. `key_up_time` is to record when the key was released so that the length of silence gaps can be measured in our code.
-The other is called `buffer` and is a list which will temporarily hold the dots and dashes before a full word is complete.
+The other is called `buffer` and this is a list which will temporarily hold the dots and dashes before a full word is complete.
 ```python
 key_up_time = 0
 buffer = []
 ```
 Add these variables to your code as shown below.
 There are also two new lines to add inside the main while loop.
 A line which sets `key_up_time` and another that appends to the `buffer` list.
 Make sure you add both of them.
 ```python
 def wait_for_keydown(pin):
     while GPIO.input(pin):